camim23/sc_projects/README.md

-# record of edits for single cell projects
+# hellooooo this is to record the edits of our single cell projects